 "It was a mistake."

-He shrugged and picked up the tongs, poking randomly at the coals.
+He shrugged and picked up the tongs again, poking randomly at the coals.
 "You took off like a shot.
-I figured you had a boyfriend, or a fiance or something.
+I figured you probably had a boyfriend, or a fiance or something.
 But I also knew you couldn't have faked a kiss like that."
 He looked up at her again.
 "You felt it just like I did."

 "No." She backed up slightly, her face reddening.
 She was lying, and he knew it.
 And she knew that he knew.
 They were still staring at each other when the door creaked and Brian stepped out.

 "Hey, guys.
-Is ev- " He stopped in surprise when Kris turned and pushed past him into the house.
+Is ev- " The words died in his throat when Kris turned and pushed past him into the house.

 "I gotta go.
 I'll call you later."

 "What?
 Krissy, wait!"
-He started to go after her, but instead he turned back to his brother, his face furious.
+He started to go after her, but as the door slammed closed he turned back to his brother, his face furious.
 "What did you say to her?"

 Travis poked at the charcoal again while his mind raced for an answer.
-But Brian grabbed him by the arm and spun him around to face him, and the tongs went flying.
+But Brian grabbed him by the arm and spun him around to face him, and the tongs went flying into the grass.

 "WHAT DID YOU SAY TO HER?"